How to Figure Out What the [email protected]$% Is Up with Your Skin

 …Yeah, neither have we.

 As we know, not all breakouts were created equal.
-Celebrity esthetician and skincare line founder Renée Rouleau breaks them into three categories: the acne cyst, the surface blemish, and the little clusters of bumps under the skin (colloquially known as the [email protected]$%—kidding, we made that up).
+Celebrity aesthetician and skin-care-line founder Renée Rouleau breaks them into three categories: the acne cyst, the surface blemish, and the little clusters of bumps under the skin (colloquially known as the [email protected]$%—kidding, we made that up).

 Acne Cysts: Those hard, sore bumps under the skin that often occur in the chin and jaw area and stick around.